 Boiler room scams

 The scammers get people to buy shares in a worthless private company by claiming that their shares will shoot up substantially when the company goes public.
-They use “urgency,” which forces people to act quickly, preventing the target from researching the said opportunity properly.
-Usually, the company is non-existent and may have taken a fake telephone number, office, and website.
+They use techniques like “urgency,” which forces people to act quickly, preventing the target from researching the said opportunity properly.
+Usually, the company is non-existent and may have taken a fake telephone number, office, and website for representation purposes.
 As soon as the scammers make all the money they possibly can, they vanish with everyone’s investments.

 How to avoid a Forex Scam?